JakeD520/Lucian/03_Episodes/S01E01/Scene 5.md

 At last, something to do.

-**INTRUDER** (to Val, easy) I’d have remembered seeing you here before.
+**INTRUDER** (to Val, easy)
+I’d have remembered seeing you here before.
 You’re not the sort to blend.

 _Val arches a brow, not flattered but entertained.
 They sip, eyes locked._

-**VAL** And you’re not the sort to miss anyone worth remembering.
+**VAL**
+Mattering is not what I seek.
+I merely looking for-

+A pause.
+Too long.
+Val breaks for a beat, let's their gaze drift around the space.

+**VAL**
+...
+Experiences.

 _The INTRUDER smiles at that, appreciative — not many return his serve with precision.
 He leans in a little, lowering his voice so it cuts through the music._

+**INTRUDER**
-**INTRUDER** I make it a point to know everyone who matters in a room.
+I make it a point to know everyone who matters in a room.
 You?
 You matter.

 _VAL lets the words hang, then laughs softly — not dismissive, but genuinely pleased.
 They tip their glass toward him._

 **VAL** How refreshing.
 Most men recite their triumphs.
 You lead with recognition.

-**INTRUDER** Recognition is the triumph.
-The rest is chatter.
+**INTRUDER** Recognition is the triumph.my friend.
+The rest is fucking chatter.

 _VAL nods slowly, savoring the line.
 They like this man.
 They could like him a lot._

-**VAL** (leaning forward, conspiratorial) Then consider yourself recognized.
+**VAL** (leaning forward, conspiratorial) Then consider yourself (beat) recognized.

-_The INTRUDER grins, raising his glass.
-They clink, eyes steady.
-For a beat, it’s not adversarial at all.
-It’s possibility.
-Two sovereigns meeting on neutral ground, enjoying the game for its own sake._
+The INTRUDER grins.
+Settling into the cushions a bit more confident.

+**CUT TO:**
+The club, outside the booth.
+Push through the crowd.
+Camera captures the vibe.
+The noise.
+The beat.
+Hypnotic.
+Revelers dancing, as if in a trance.
+Lasers.
+Lights.
+Silhouettes against the backdrop of techno bliss.

+Stay with the environment.
+A living organism in its own right.

+**BACK AT THE BOOTH:**

+The intruder is relaxed now.
+His companion, settled, yet stiff.
+An accessory.
+He whispers something to her.
+She laughs.
+Strokes his arm dutifully.

+Val is sitting back, one leg crossed over the other.
+Like royalty on a throne.

+**INTRUDER:**(to Val)
+Tell me, Where would I have seen you?
+This booth ...
+I've been here many times.
+It's reserved for the best of the best.
+A-list celebs, NFL elites, spoiled rich trust fund kids.
+All little bitches, in my opinion.
+You seem like you can stand on your own two feet.
+I respect that.
+Like me.
+I want something, I fucking take it.

+Val lets his gaze move - slowly - to the INTRUDER.

+A pause.

+**VAL**